 Faculty in the Department of Languages and Cultures have native or near-native competence in a number of languages, including Spanish, German, and French.
 With small class sizes and engaged faculty, you'll be challenged and encouraged every step of the way.

-Schedule a campus visit and learn more about our programs in:
+Contact the Office of Undergraduate Admission to schedule a campus visit and learn more about our academic programs:

 Talk to us about our:

 The ability to read, speak, write, and comprehend a second or third language is an excellent way to gain a competitive edge in the employment market.

 In fact, a 2017 report titled Not Lost in Translation: The Growing Importance of Foreign Language Skills in the U.S. Job Market finds:

 - Demand for bilingual employees has doubled since 2010, with the biggest growth in “high prestige” jobs like financial managers, editors, and industrial engineers.

 - Employers increasingly desire workers who speak multiple languages, particularly in businesses that require a high level of human interaction, like banking, healthcare, and education.

 In comparison, the American Council on the Teaching of Foreign Languages estimated that just eight percent of college students studied a second language in 2016, which means graduates with that skill will continue to be in demand.

 Reversing the language gap is increasingly important in a global economy where a huge percentage of the world consumers live outside the United States.
 Understanding different cultures enables you to truly connect with customers, clients, and other stakeholders.
 Employees fluent in a foreign language can earn higher salaries, too.